-Swing Buffalo is excited to bring Solomon Douglas to our weekly dance next week.
+Swing Buffalo is excited to bring back Solomon Douglas to our Anniversary Dance!

 Don't miss this opportunity to dance to this amazing group.
 Don't forget to join the Facebook Event.

 Swing Buffalo is an all-volunteer, non-profit organization dedicated to sharing the enjoyment of authentic, historical forms of swing dancing.

 We host a weekly dance every Tuesday called Lindy Fix where we always teach a drop-in beginner dance lesson, usually in East Coast Swing.
 We hold progressive classes from time to time in Lindy Hop, Charleston, Balboa, and East Coast Swing; all are forms of swing dancing that were made popular during the swing era.
 Be sure to sign up for our email list, check us out on Facebook and Twitter.
 We also hold..... various annual workshops where we bring in national level instructors from abroad.
 Our largest annual event is Rhythm Shuffle, our biggest Lindy Hop and Balboa workshop weekend.
 We have a performance troupe called Queen City Swing and participate in numerous community events.
 Swing Buffalo is a winner of Buffalo Spree’s 2011 Best of Buffalo award for “Best Dance Lessons”.